-Top 10 Primer: Financial Responsibilities of Local Elected Officials (April 23, 2019)
+Top 10 Primer: Employment Law for Local Elected Officials (August 6, 2021)

 Do Facebook and Twitter have appropriate places in the world of local elected officials?
 What are the Upsides?
 What are the Downsides?
 What is public?
 What is private?
 How does your use of social media change once the campaign is over and you start governing?
 The answer to all these questions can be complicated when the people you communicate with live next door, see you in the grocery store, or know where you have lunch every day.

 The rules and practicalities of social media use for local elected officials can be confusing and confounding.
 In this 75-minute class you’ll learn about some good and bad practices we can help you manage, and improve your awareness of some of the murky areas around free speech and consequences that we are monitoring.